Criminal Defense Lawyer DC

 According to Pew Research Center, only 2 percent of the almost 80,000 defendants charged with federal crimes actually go to trial.
 Almost 90 percent of those cases are resolved with a guilty plea by the defendant, while just under 10 percent are dismissed.

-The Crucial Role Of Criminal Defense In High-Profile Cases
+Navigating The Intricacies Of Criminal Defense In The Capital

 Need More Reasons?
 Contact The Criminal Defense Lawyer DC Trusts